espeak-ng/espeak-ng/docs/mbrola.md

 Where:
 * `en1` is the name of the Mbrola voice.
-* `en1_phtrans` is a translation file to convert between eSpeakNG phonemes and the equivalent Mbrola phonemes.
+* `en1_phtrans` is a translation file to convert between eSpeak NG phonemes and the equivalent Mbrola phonemes.

 Binary `xxN_phtrans` files are kept in `espeak-ng-data/mbrola_ph` folder